kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 always looking to improve, and we hope to be able to provide more concrete opportunities to join and participate in the future.

-**FSM** Excellent, thank you!
-Any final comments you would like to share with our readers?
+**FSM: Excellent, thank you!
+Any final comments you would like to share with our readers?**

 **Federico**: As I mentioned, the first steps might be hard, but the reward is also larger.
 Working on API Machinery is working on an area of huge impact (millions of users?), and your contributions